theupriser/Reaper-Control-App/README.md

   - Release tags (format: `v*`)
 - **Artifacts**: Build artifacts are uploaded and available for download from GitHub Actions.
 - **Releases**: When pushing a version tag (e.g., `v1.0.0`), a draft GitHub release is automatically created with all build artifacts attached.

+> **Note on GitHub Actions Compatibility**: The GitHub workflow uses `npm ci` for installation and will automatically use our postinstall script with the necessary environment variables to handle native dependencies.
+No additional configuration is needed as GitHub runners come with Python and setuptools pre-installed.

 ### Creating a Release